 - Reports of Loudon's activity on his right flank and of Austrian hussar patrols between Welwarn and Budin (present-day Budyně nad Ohří) convinced Keith to immediately send his heavy artillery from Welwarn to Budin, escorted by I./Prinz Ferdinand Infantry.

 - Frederick marched to Alt-Lissa (present-day Lysá nad Labem) to shorten the distance between his corps and Moritz's Corps which was coming up that way.
 Frederick's Corps passed the Iser and encamped at Neu-Lysa where Frederick established his headquarters.
-He intended to take post there and to do his best in those parts, with Zittau magazines and Lusatia to his rear.
-That night, Frederick's headquarters were in Lissa or neighbourhood.
+He intended to establish positions there, with the Zittau magazines and Lusatia to his rear.
+That night, Frederick's headquarters were in the neighbourhood of Lissa.
 The headquarters remained at this location until Friday June 24.

 - The I.Leibgarde Bataillon was sent from Nimburg to join Frederick's Corps.